-TU began monitoring at the gage network in May of 2023.
+TU began seasonal monitoring at the gage network in May of 2024.
 Each streamflow gage was operated following United States Geological Survey (USGS) standard procedures, as described in Rantz (1982).
-Streamflow measurements were collected approximately monthly using a Flow Tracker 2, following USGS protocols for measuring streamflow velocity (Turnipseed and Sauer, 2010).
-Staff plate readings were used to detect pressure transducer drift and other factors that may cause phase shifts (i.e., changes in the relationship between stage and streamflow) over the course of the project and to tie data in to surveyed benchmarked.
+Streamflow measurements were collected approximately monthly using a Flow Tracker 2, following USGS protocols for measuring streamflow velocity (Turnipseed and Sauer 2010).
+Staff plate readings were used to detect pressure transducer drift and other factors that may cause phase shifts (i.e., changes in the relationship between stage and streamflow) over the course of the project and to tie data in to surveyed benchmarks.
 Using measured streamflow values, rating curves were developed to correlate streamflow with stage at each site.
 Manual measurements of temperature and conductivity were collected using a handheld YSI probe.

-Figure 3 shows 15-minute streamflow at the four Soquel Creek gages from May through October 2023.
-In early May, streamflow was highest at site Sq05 (Soquel at Cherryvale), the lowest gage in the watershed, at around 35 ft3/sec.
-Flows at the next gage downstream (Sq06, Soquel at Mountain Elementary) were nearly as high, with flows approximately 31 ft3/sec.
-Flows in the upper portions of the watershed were lower; flows at Sq01 (East Branch Soquel above West Branch) were approximately 22 ft3/sec, and the highest gage in the watershed (Sq04, Soquel Creek at the Quarry), had the lowest flows of approximately 17 ft3/sec.
-Flows receded quickly through May and early June, rising slightly in late June due to early summer rain events, and receded to baseflow in late August, September and October.
-The lower portion of the watershed consistently gained flow from the upper portion, and baseflows remain higher at the lower gage (Sq05, Sq06) than at the upper watershed gages.
+Figure 3 shows 15-minute streamflow at the five Soquel Creek gages from May through October 2024.
+In early May, streamflow was highest at the sites in the lower portion of the watershed (Sq06, Soquel at Mountain Elementary, at ~22 ft3/sec, and Sq05, Soquel at Cherryvale, at ~18 ft3/sec).
+Flows in the upper portions of the watershed were lower; flows at Sq01 (East Branch Soquel above West Branch) were approximately 15 ft3/sec and the highest gage in the watershed (Sq04, Soquel Creek at the Quarry), had lower flows of approximately 12 ft3/sec.
+Flows at the West Branch gage (Sq02) were the lowest of all sites, at about 6.5 ft3/sec in mid-May.
+Flows at all sites receded quickly from May through July, reaching baseflow in mid-August, September and October.
+The lower portion of the watershed consistently gained flow from the upper portion, and baseflows remained higher at the lower gages (Sq05, Sq06) than at the upper watershed gages.
 The lower watershed gages show a higher level of variability and daily fluctuations.

-Figure 4 shows 15-minute streamflow at the two Aptos Creek gages from May through October 2023.
+Figure 4 shows 15-minute streamflow at the two Aptos Creek gages from May through October 2024.
 Because of its smaller watershed size, flows are lower than in Soquel Creek.
-Flow at the upstream site (Ap01) starts out slightly higher than at the downstream site (Ap02) in May, at approximately 9 and 7 ft3/sec, respectively.
-This relationship reverses briefly in late June and early July, but by the time the sites recede to baseflow in early September, flows are still slightly higher at the upstream site.
+Flow at the upstream site (Ap01) starts out slightly higher than at the downstream site (Ap02) in May, at approximately 5.5 and 4.5 ft3/sec, respectively.
+This relationship reverses in early June through August, but by the time the sites recede to baseflow in early September, flows are still slightly higher at the upstream site.
 These gages are low in the watershed, and similar to the gages in lower Soquel Creek, show high variability and daily fluctuations.

 Analysis of data from Sq05, Sq06, Ap01 and Ap02 at a daily time step show that the sensors picked up fluctuations in stage that do not match typical diurnal patterns.
 This variability could be caused by sensor sensitivity limitations and the locations of the gages.
-Due to nature of the reach conditions TU had to work with, these gages are in pools with higher near-bed velocity gradients than the upper watershed gage pools (Sq01 and Sq04).
+Due to the nature of the reach conditions TU had to work with, these gages are in pools with higher near-bed velocity gradients than the upper watershed gage pools (Sq01 and Sq04).
 The reaches' more turbulent nature causes water levels to vary more frequently, resulting in slightly noisier data.

 Figure 3.
-Streamflow conditions in Soquel Creek, at all gage sites in WY2023.
+Streamflow conditions in Soquel Creek, at all gage sites in WY2024.

 Figure 4.
-Streamflow conditions at Aptos Creek, WY2023.
+Streamflow conditions at Aptos Creek, WY2024.